-Many colleges ask a variation on the “Why do you want to attend our college question?”
-Their goal is to determine how well you know yourself and their college, if you have interests and ideas about what you want to gain from your college experience and to see if you are a good fit for the school.
-Keep these tips in mind as you write your “Why Us?” essay.
+Many colleges ask a variation on the “Why do you want to attend our college?” question.
+Their goal is to determine how well you know yourself and their college, if you have interests and ideas about what you want to gain from your college experience, and to see if you are a good fit for the school.
+Keep these tips in mind as you tackle the “why” college prompt.

 1. Be interesting.
-Students applying to a popular Washington D.C. college often send us a first draft to this type of question with a lead that looks something like this:
+Students applying to a popular Washington D.C. college often send us a first draft to this type of question with an introduction that looks something like this:

 As someone interested in political science, I cannot think of a better place to study than X University, with its myriad of internship opportunities and real-world professors with experience in the highest levels of government…

 The Brexit vote occurred while I interned at the Smith Financial group.
 I gained insight into its dramatic impact on global markets and how it affects the way local financial planners pick stocks for their clients.
 With the financial industry being so dependent on global events, a university that is so rooted in global, societal, and political issues is an ideal place for me to study international business.

 Although I have not yet decided on a major, I know that I want music to be a part of my education.
 When I was six years old, I started begging my parents for a drum set.
 They adamantly refused to live in the same house as a six-year-old drummer, so we compromised with guitar lessons.
 Playing guitar was an integral part of me until around 6th grade when, to the dismay of my parents, I ditched the rock classics and entered the realm of electronic music.
 Fascinated by the technicality of the genre, I started learning the ropes of electronic production in middle school and have not stopped since.
-With the history of jazz in New Orleans, there are so many ways to explore music than (City Name)?
-This is why I was thrilled to learn about X College’s minor in Music, Science and Technology.
+With the history of jazz in New Orleans, there are so many ways to explore music both in and out of the classroom.
+This is why I was thrilled to learn about X College’s minor in Music, Science, and Technology.
 Courses like Advanced Harmony, History of Electronic Music, and Algorithmic and Computer Music will allow me to explore my musical interests as I figure out my major.

 From the response above, we learn about the student’s journey in exploring music and how he has connected that interest to specific course offerings at the college.
 We also see his sense of humor.
 He goes on to discuss which majors he will explore in college and how he will contribute to campus life.

-3. If Asked, Be Prepared To Link Your Story To the College’s Offerings.
+4. Be Prepared To Link Your Story To the College’s Offerings.
 Sometimes the college just wants you to reflect on intellectual engagement or explore your definition of community in this kind of question.
-At other times, a college wants you to explain how your interests link to the college.
+At other times, the college wants you to explain how your interests link directly to them.
 Here is an excerpt from an essay that does this effectively:

 Here the student connected an impact of a class project on her world views and how this has spurred a new interest in exploring public health in college.